1. Why are there no sponsors or advertisements on your blog?

 4. I commented on a post but it’s not showing up.
 What happened?

-The most likely scenario is your comment was ignored because it was inappropriate.
+Since all comments are moderated, the most likely scenario is that your comment was ignored because it was inappropriate.
 This is a friendly site, and the criteria listed in question #3 above equally apply to post comments.
-If you violate the criteria, your comment will simply be deleted.
+If you violate the criteria, your comment will not be posted but rather simply deleted.
 Disagreement and debate about posts are more than welcome and, in fact, appreciated.
 However, engaging in either of those can and should be done in a civil manner.
-If you don’t believe your comment violated the rules, please send me a note so I can make sure something hasn’t happened with the site.
+If you submitted a comment, you don’t believe it violated the rules, and it doesn’t appear soon after you submit it, please send me a note so I can make sure something hasn’t happened with the site.